Jakobeha/devolve-ui.js/README.md

 devolve-ui components return **nodes**, which make up the "virtual DOM" or "HTML" of your scene.
 Unlike real HTML there are 3 kinds of nodes: box, text, and graphic.
 Boxes contain children and define your layout, text contains styled (e.g. bold, colored) text, and graphics are solid backgrounds, gradients, images, videos, and custom pixi elements.

 Every devolve-ui node has **bounds**, which define its position, size, and z-position (nodes with higher z-positions are rendered on top of nodes with lower z-positions).
 You create bounds using the function `Bounds`, e.g. `Bounds({ left: '32em', centerY: '50%', width: '250px' })`.
 The bounds system is very flexibld, so you can define custom layouts (see the section in [Implementation](#Bounds)).

+## Prompt-based GUI

+Prompt-based GUI is when you write your GUI components as asynchronous functions which display prompts, and then await the user's input before they continue execution.
+You can present prompts concurrently using `Promise.all` or `Promise.race`, and thus you can write entire GUI applications in this pattern.
+Prompt-based GUI is particularly useful if you want your application to be easily automated, or if your application's UI is stateful (as opposed to a control center where the GUI elements don't change much).

+In devolve-ui, you call `devolveUI.prompt(name, input)` with your prompt name and input.
+This function re-renders your UI with the `prompt.name` prop set to `input`.
+Your root UI component uses this prop to display the prompt.
+When the prompt is completed, your UI calls `prompt.name.resolve` (or `prompt.name.reject`) with the prompt output, and the `devolveUI.prompt` call returns with this value.

+For more info, read [*the article*](./docs/prompt-based-gui.md)

 ### Implementation